WomenInSoftwareEngineeringJP/speak-her-db/README.md

 ## How to Contribute

-Please check out our [contributor guidelines](https://github.com/WWCodeTokyo/speak-her-db/blob/master/CONTRIBUTING.md).
+Please check out our [contributor guidelines](https://github.com/WWCodeTokyo/speak-her-db/blob/master/CONTRIBUTING.md) and read the [Wiki](https://github.com/WWCodeTokyo/speak-her-db/wiki) to understand how the code works.

 ## Code of Conduct